Broker Check

 It’s ok to leave household goods out of your Inventory if you and your soon-to-be-ex-spouse are happy to let each person keep the items currently in their possession.

-The exception to this is when you own highly valuable pieces like art or collectibles; those should be included in your Inventory.
+The exception to this is when you own high value pieces like fine jewelry, fine art, or collectibles.
+Those should be included in your Inventory.

 Now that you’ve made a list, it’s time to fill in some details to create a more complete picture.
 Here’s the information you’ll need to include for each item on your list: